romz-pl/romzdb/src/buffer/README.md

 to search the buffer.
 Since this is a frequent event, the search strategy implemented must be efficient.
 This is implemented as hash table.

+## Characteristic

+The buffer manager provides:
+1. Sharing.
+Pages  are  made  addressable  in  the  buffer pool,  which  is  an  area  of  shared  virtual  memory accessible to all processes that run the database code.

+2. Addressability.
+Each  access  module  is  returned  an address  in  the  buffer  pool,  denoting  the  beginning  of the frame containing the requested page.

+3. Semaphore  protection.
+Many  processes  can  request accesses to the same page at the same time; the buffer manager  gives  them  the  same  frame  address.
+The synchronization  of  these  parallel  accesses  in  order  to preserve   serializability   is   not   the   buffer   manager problem.
+It has only to provide a semaphore per page that   can   be   used   for   implementing   e.g.   locking protocol.

+4. Durable  storage.
+The  access  modules  inform  the buffer  manager  if  their  page  access  has  modified  the page,  however,  the  page  is  written  out  to  disk  by  the buffer  manager,  probably,  at  a  time  when  update transaction is already committed.

+## Access to pages

+All modules operating at the buffer interface must strictly  follow  the  FIX-USE-UNFIX  protocol, with  the additional requirements of keeping the duration of a fix as  short as possible (even if a  module knows that it might need access to a page again later on).

+* FIX.
+The  client  requests  access  to  a  page  using  the bufferfix  interface.
+The  page  is  fixed  in  the  buffer, that is, it is not eligible for replacement.

+* USE.
+The client uses the page with the guarantee that the  pointer  to  the  frame  containing  the  page  will remain valid.

+* UNFIX.
+The client explicitly waives further usage of the frame pointer, that is, it tells the buffer manager that it  no  longer  wants  to  use  that  page.
+The  buffer manager can therefore unfix the page, which means that the page is eligible for replacement.

 ## Replacement algorithms for the database buffer